Following on from my ‘SEND VCB: What is looks like for us‘ I thought it would be useful to talk a little bit about the actual impact of SEND VCB.

 There are many occasions where she is feeling so bad about herself that she also self-harms; including gauging her skin, biting herself and ripping handfuls of her own hair out!
 It’s very difficult to comfort and console someone who truly believes they deserve to hurt themselves.

-If you have never had your child plead with you to ‘put’ them ‘in Care’, let me tell you it is utterly heart breaking!
+If you have never had your child plead with you to ‘put’ them ‘into Care’, let me tell you it is utterly heart breaking!
 This is something that my daughter has done on several occasions and when questioned why, thinking there was something I had done wrong to make her ask, only to be told ‘so I can’t hurt you anymore’.
+My heart shattered into a million pieces.

-Whilst I have tried to put into words the impact that VCB has had on my family and those closest to us, I am pretty sure that the impact, sadly, is far far greater!
+Whilst I have tried to put into words the impact that VCB has had on my family and those closest to us, I am pretty sure that the impact, sadly, is far far greater and will never be underestimated!